 14 November is the last day of the Pushkar Fair Official Programme and is the day of the Kartik Purnima religious festival, when many thousands of devotees throng the town to visit the temples and circumambulate the holy lake.
 At Chandrabhaga there is pilgrimage activity and holy bathing at Chandravati as Kartik Purnima is celebrated in a simpler style, an opportunity to experience the age-old devotions and rituals of the auspicious day.

 15 November to 17 November – Chandrabagha and Hadoti

-15 November – Chandrabhaga Fair– Kartik Purnima CAMP BLISS is at Chandrabhaga Fair.
-Today is the most religious day.
-With all the pilgrims gone and the ever-increasing number of animals, the mela ground is a beautiful scene for photographers and observers.
+15 November – Chandrabhaga Fair– Kartik Purnima Pilgrims are leaving but the number of animals is till increasing and the mela ground is a beautiful scene for photographers and observers.
 See more about Chandrabhaga Fair >

-16 November – Chandrabhaga Fair– Kartik Purnima CAMP BLISS is at Chandrabhaga Fair.
-Another great day to see animal trading, with camels being taken to the riverside to drink and brought back.
+16 November – Chandrabhaga Fair– Kartik Purnima Another great day to see animal trading, with camels being taken to the riverside to drink then brought back to the mela ground.
 The beautifully-attired Raika men huddle in groups around their campfires at dusk, when hundreds of cooking fires billowing smoke can be seen from a single spot.
 Animals can now be seen being taken back by their new owners.
 See more about Chandrabhaga Fair >

-17 November – Chandrabhaga Fair– Kartik Purnima CAMP BLISS is at Chandrabhaga Fair.
-A day to watch the herds of animals departing from the ground.
+17 November – Chandrabhaga Fair– Kartik Purnima A day to watch the herds of animals departing from the ground.
 The Raika control large herds of camels by voice with extraordinary skill.
 Very few animals remain by night.
 See more about Chandrabhaga Fair >